meltoner/agrofelis/components/mobility/motors_hub_driver/readme.md

 - pcb\PCB.CNC.controller

-More specifically the folder, documents the procedure for exporting and transforming the Rhino diagrams into twp SVG files and consequently to two NC instructions files enhanced using two JavaScript applications.
+More specifically the folder, documents the procedure for exporting and transforming the Rhino diagrams into two SVG files and consequently to two NC instructions files enhanced using two JavaScript applications.

 - PCB.CNC.controller\readme.md